LumifySoftwareTech/LumifySoftwareTech/README.md

-# 🌟 Lumify IT Services 🌟
+# 🌟 Lumify 🌟

-Welcome to **Lumify IT Services**, your trusted partner in digital transformation!
+Welcome to **Lumify**, your trusted partner in digital transformation!
 We offer a comprehensive range of IT solutions tailored to help businesses of all sizes grow and succeed in today’s tech-driven world.

 ---